gnolang/student-contributors-program/poc-innovation-fr/README.md

-This stage lasts up to two weeks.
+This stage lasts up until end of June.

 At the end of this phase, we decide if the students go to the next stage, which is the Proof of Concept/Prototype phase.
 We ask for a reporting, providing feedback and preparing for phase 2.